 The iconic Jaguar E-type, the dream car of many motoring enthusiasts.

 This summer it will be celebrating its 60th birthday at Autoworld in Brussels.
-Some fifteen models will be on show, and for two months they will be joined by a Jaguar F-TYPE Heritage 60 Edition, of which a limited edition – a mere 60 models – are being produced on the occasion of this diamond anniversary.
+Some fifteen models will be on show, and for one month they will be joined by a Jaguar F-TYPE Heritage 60 Edition, of which a limited edition – a mere 60 models – are being produced on the occasion of this diamond anniversary.

 The E-type, “the most beautiful car ever designed (*)”